-Urban Champion was an NES fighting game released in 1984 in Japan and 1986 elsewhere.
-The concept of the game was to beat the opponent in a street brawl three times before knocking him into a sewer manhole.
+Urban Champion is an NES fighting game released in 1984 in Japan and 1986 elsewhere.
+The concept of the game is to beat the opponent in a street brawl three times before knocking him into a sewer manhole.
 It was later re-released on the e-Reader and the Wii Virtual Console.

 A 3D remake for the game is available for the Nintendo 3DS.
 There were some improvements, such as a 3D camera option, as well as listing the player's current rank and a save option.

 - Combat Pragmatist: You can lure players to underneath a flower pot dropped by an irate neighbor above, or you can hit any of them in the groin.

 - Confetti Drop: Whoever wins by knocking the opponent (or the player, should the opponent be the winner) will have a woman dropping confetti on the winner, while the winner also poses.

 - Endless Game: You just keep advancing through the street, punching bullies into manholes, until you finally succumb, yourself.

 - Excuse Plot: The closest thing to a plot that's currently been given was Nintendo Power's coverage on the e-Reader NES series and the ticket review for the Virtual Console version on the main Web site, where it states that the player has to fend off an urban bully.